 The plan was to fly from Seattle, Washington to Beijing, China then board a plane to the capital city of Ulaanbaatar, Mongolia.
 As with any big trip overseas, visas had to be applied for, our passports renewed and our gear for the trip packed up.
 At last our departure date had come.

-Eventually we made our way through the Chinese red tape and made our flight to Ulaanbaatar.
+Eventually, we made our way through the Chinese red tape and made our flight to Ulaanbaatar.
 Located in central Mongolia, the city of Ulaanbaatar has a population of over 1.3 million people and accounts for almost half of the country’s total population.
-It’s history is a complicated one.
-Originally, it was setup as a mobile monastery-town at its peak having upwards of 20,000 practicing monks and as per tradition in a Mongolian nomadic society, the city’s physical location changed dozens of times throughout the centuries as supply and other needs would demand.
+Its history is a complicated one.
+Originally, it was set up as a mobile monastery-town at its peak having upwards of 20,000 practicing monks and as per tradition in Mongolian nomadic society, the city’s physical location changed dozens of times throughout the centuries as supply and other needs would demand.
 The city served as a cultural and commercial center.
 It would go on to be a midway point on trade routes between China and Russia with populations and government control from outside Chinese and Russian forces fluctuating throughout the ages.
-By the early 1920’s the country had fallen completely under Soviet Russia and it wasn’t until the year 1990 that opposition parties and numerous protests of citizens allowed the country to be free of their Russian rule.
-The city is now on the rise to be the new hub of 21st century establishment within the country.
+By the early 1920s, the country had fallen completely under Soviet Russia and it wasn’t until the year 1990 that opposition parties and numerous protests of citizens allowed the country to be free of their Russian rule.
+The city is now on the rise to be the new hub of 21st-century establishment within the country.
 The Soviet influence on the city can still be seen today.
 A mixture of tired old concrete soviet buildings intertwined with Mongolia ger camps.
-Driving through the city was to bare witness to some of the worst disfunction of modern day traffic.
+Driving through the city was to bare witness to some of the worst dysfunction of modern day traffic.
 Fender benders and car crashes seemed to be a norm for the locals and obeying street lanes and traffic lights appeared to be optional.
-To say the least, it isn’t the shiniest of cities I have ever visited but as we discovered on our 24 hour lay over it did hold some gems.
+To say the least, it isn’t the shiniest of cities I have ever visited but as we discovered on our 24-hour layover it did hold some gems.

 As our day continued we sampled a Mongolian BBQ restaurant for lunch and spent the remainder of the afternoon resting from our long flight and preparing for the start of our fishing mission.
 Early the next morning, we met our additional travel companions for the fishing trip, a Texan and two brothers from Australia and boarded a small plane to fly two hours northeast into the remote Mongolia steppes towards our home for the next week, the pristine Onon River. -M